 This is an overview that includes major initiatives and highlights those that were proposed and executed throughout the program year.
-Salinas is designated as an entitlement community for three funding programs administered by HUD: Community Development Block Grant (CDBG); HOME Investment Partnerships; and Emergency Solutions Grants (ESG).
-The FY 2021-22 CAPER describes the City's affordable housing and community development activities between July 1, 2021 through June 30, 2022.
-The CAPER also provides an evaluation of the City's progress in carrying out the goals and objectives as stated in the Five-Year Consolidated Plan FY 2020-24 and the FY 2021-22 Action Plan.
+The City of Salinas (City) is designated as an entitlement community for three funding programs administered by HUD: Community Development Block Grant (CDBG); HOME Investment Partnerships; and Emergency Solutions Grants (ESG).
+The FY 2022-23 Consolidated Annual Performance Evaluation Report (CAPER) describes the City's affordable housing and community development activities between July 1, 2022, through June 30, 2023.
+The CAPER also provides an evaluation of the City's progress in carrying out the goals and objectives as stated in the Five-Year Consolidated Plan FY 2020-24 and the FY 2022-23 Action Plan.
 This CAPER also reports on the activities performed with CDBG-CV and ESG-CV funds.